akroii/Contao-Boilerplate/README.md

 # Contao-Boilerplate
-Basic configuration and file structure to have a wheelie-like start with yout Contao-installation.
+Basic configuration and file structure to have a wheelie-like start with your Contao-installation.